 - Post-term pregnancy

-For infants, the risks of placental insufficiency can be life-threatening, especially if it develops during the first trimester.
+For infants, the risks can be life-threatening, especially if it develops during the first trimester.
 Some of the risks include:

 - Low blood sugar